No countries from North America or Western Europe have made it into the top 10 best-performing nations on classroom behaviour.

 A new league table, produced alongside the Pisa (Programme for International Student Assessment) survey of academic ability, concludes that such nations - including the UK - have again been outperformed by the Far East and those formerly on the other side of the Iron Curtain.

 Pupil questionnaires carried out as part of Pisa - an Organisation for Economic Co-operation and Development (OECD) programme - show that the UK lags behind countries like Japan, Romania, China and Thailand for the quality of relationships between teachers and pupils, the level of noise and disorder, and the amount of time it takes for a lesson to begin.

 Japan scored highest on all but one of the surveys.

 John Bangs, education trade union representative at the OECD, said cultural differences between countries explained the rankings.

 A total of 74 per cent of UK pupils said it was rare for children not to listen to their teacher, compared to the Pisa average of 72 per cent.
-Around 68 per cent said noise and disorder "never" or "hardly ever" occurred in "some lessons" - the same as the Pisa average.
+Around 68 per cent said noise and disorder "never" or "hardly ever" happened or occurred in "some lessons" - the same as the Pisa average.

 Percentage of students who reported that their teachers never or rarely have to wait long for them to quieten down:

 Hong Kong - 89

 South Korea - 88

 Azerbaijan - 88